Planet Hunters: A Transiting Circumbinary Planet in a Quadruple Star System: Kepler Light Curve

-The normalized light curve for KIC 4862625, for Quarters 1-11 is shown in Figure \ref{fig:lightcurve}.
-The \emph{Kepler} Input Catalog\footnote{http://archive.stsci.edu/Kepler/Kepler\underline{ }fov/search.php} (KIC, \citeauthor{2011AJ....142..112B} \citeyear{2011AJ....142..112B}). reports a magnitude of 13.72 for the eclipsing binary in the broad \emph{Kepler} filter (Kp).
+For the more detailed analysis presented in this Section, we perform our own detrending and removal of instrumental systematics using a method adapted from that \cite{2012ApJ...761..157B}.
+For each individual Quarter of \emph{Kepler} observations, the light curve is further subdivided in sections by data gaps and discontinuities.
+Each light curve section is normalized by a continuum calculated by masking out the stellar eclipses and planet transits and then fitting a high order cubic spline to the remaining data points using an iterative sigma-clipping routine.
+The resulting normalized light curve for KIC 4862625, for Quarters 1-11 is shown in Figure \ref{fig:lightcurve} and listed in Table \ref{tab:lightcurve}.
+The KIC reports a magnitude of 13.72 for the eclipsing binary in the broad \emph{Kepler} filter (Kp) \citep{2011AJ....142..112B}.
 We will refer to the brighter more massive star as `Aa' and use `Ab' to denote the fainter lower-mass stellar companion in the eclipsing binary.
 These two stars have an orbital period of 20.000214 days on an eccentric orbit with an eccentricity of 0.24181 as reported by \cite{2011AJ....142..160S}.
 In the $\emph{Kepler}$ light curve the depth of the primary eclipses are $\sim$1.3$\%$, and the depth of the secondary eclipses are only slightly deeper than the planet transit at $\sim$0.11$\%$.
-Three transits of PH1 crossing Aa are visible in Quarters 2, 4, and 5, the data publicly available at the time of discovery, with another four identified in Quarters 7, 8,10, and 11.
+Three transits of PH1b crossing Aa are visible in Quarters 2, 4, and 5, the data publicly available at the time of discovery, with another four identified in Quarters 7, 8,10, and 11.
 No transits across Ab were identified.
-Initial modeling of the light curve to remove brightness changes due to stellar variability found that the three transits in Quarters 2,4, and 5 had similar depths ($\sim$0.1$\%$) consistent with the third body transiting being planetary in size, $\sim$2.8 R$_{\oplus}$ assuming a primary (Aa) stellar radius of 0.804 R$_{\odot}$ as reported in the KIC \citep{2011AJ....142..112B}.